tedhag/sweetwater/README.md

 # sweetwater
-Project for playing with leaflet, require, etc.
+Project for playing with leaflet, require, js-xlsx, etc.

-Tried own defined projection for EPSG:3006 (SWEREF99)
+Tried own defined projection for EPSG:3006 (SWEREF99).

+Tried some experiments with downloadning excel file using js-xlsx.